 Top Ingredients: Salmon, Barley, Rice, Oat Meal, Fish Meal

 Purina’s Pro Plan Sensitive Skin and Stomach dog food is a special diet for sensitive dogs with colitis.
 It promotes digestive and skin health.
 The recipe features easily digestible salmon, rice, fish, and oatmeal that provide essential macro-nutrients.
-It also contains omega fatty acids to nourish your dog’s skin and coat.
-Live prebiotics and probiotics can strengthen digestive health.
+It has omega fatty acids to nourish your dog’s skin and coat and live prebiotics and probiotics to strengthen digestive health.
 They support effective digestion and enhance nutrient absorption for a healthy and active lifestyle.

 8. Hill’s Science Diet Sensitive Stomach & Skin Chicken Recipe Dry Dog Food

 Top Ingredients: Chicken, Brewers Rice, Chicken Meal, Yellow Peas, Soybean Oil

 This sensitive stomach dog food from Hill’s Science Diet can help alleviate your dog’s colitis symptoms and other digestive issues.
 It features highly digestible ingredients, including chicken, brewers, rice, and soybean oil, that support your dog’s dietary needs and overall health.

 Another great feature of Hill’s Science dog food is its prebiotic support, promoting gut flora and improving digestive health.
 It also contains omega fatty acids and vitamin E to support dogs with sensitive skin.